edsu/diss/chapters/07-seeing-software.md

 to collecting directly from web based software distribution platforms like Steam and the Google Play Store.

-## Methodology
+## VI.A.
+Methodology

 To understand the methodology employed in this chapter it is helpful to briefly review my analysis of appraisal in web archives thus far.
-In Chapter X I interviewed archivists and technologists to discover how they they performed their work.
+In Chapter 4 I interviewed archivists and technologists to discover how they they performed their work.
 I used inductive thematic analysis [@Braun:2006] to derive a set of interlocking sociotechnical factors that drive the process of appraisal.
-In my second study I used Critical Discourse Analysis [@Gee:2014a] to look closely at participants' use of language in these interviews, to see how their language figured appraisal practices in web archives.
+In Chapter 5 I used Critical Discourse Analysis [@Gee:2014a] to look closely at participants' use of language in these interviews, to see how their language figured appraisal practices in web archives.
 Results from this study found that appraisal activities take place in a community of practice [@Lave:1991], where